Want to create your Digital Advance Care Plan? click here to get started.

 Select your plan

-Give your client peace of mind, knowing that their end-of-life wishes have been recorded, are easily accessible when needed, and can be updated if their preferences change.
+Give your client peace of mind, knowing that their end-of-life wishes have been recorded and securely stored in the cloud for 24/7 access.

 An Advance Care Plan is a document that sets out any medical treatment you do or do not consent to – in advance, to be relied on only in the event you lose decision-making capacity.